Video codecs used today include H.264, HEVC, VP9, and AV1. Common formats includes MKV, AVCHD, MP4, and WebM.

 HLS or HTTP Live Streaming use adaptive bitrate streaming techniques to enable high quality streaming with small HTTP-based file segments.
 The key to this format’s popularity is the use of HTTP.
 HTTP is the universal language protocol for the internet, and allows for reduced infrastructure costs, greater reach, and simple HTML5 player implementation.
 Another great feature for the HLS format is the M3U8 file descriptor.
 This file allows the client or device to automatically select the best quality stream at any time, to prevent playback buffering regardless of bandwidth or CPU power.

 Now that you know how file formats and codecs work it’s time to get streaming.
 Visit this page to create a free account, so that you can quickly and easily integrate streaming video content into your application, site, or workflow.
 Our API can accept pretty much any type of broadcast (even 4K native content), and can quickly transcode and adapt the stream for any type of network, including EDGE.
 No matter the screen, size, quality, or bitrate, api.video can manage it for you.
 Our web service is built to answer the most demanding video and streaming needs.
-If you want to learn more check out our website at api.video or join our community forum.
+If you want to see for yourself, sign up or join our community forum.
 Good luck and happy streaming!

 You May Also Like...